-The popular baseball editorial was publish in 1866 and 1867.
+The popular baseball editorial published in 1866 and 1867 gained national recognition.

-Printed in Hartford, "The Bat and Ball" was the first newspaper primarily devoted to baseball and reported a vast number of baseball teams forming throughout the local area at that time.
+Printed in Hartford, "The Bat and Ball" was the first newspaper primarily devoted to baseball and reported a vast number of baseball teams forming throughout the Greater Hartford area at that time.

 1867 - The Bat and Ball Published in Hartford for the Second Season